serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 Due to its high level of dynamisms and introspection, it is notoriously difficult to compile full Python code.
-Pypy, the alternative and faster interpreter is not able to accelerate Python code using extensions consuming the CPython C API, so it cannot accelerate Numpy code!
+Pypy, the alternative and faster interpreter is not able to accelerate Python code using extensions consuming the CPython C API, so it cannot accelerate Numpy code.

 It is therefore an interesting choice for a Python compiler like Pythran to target only a subset of the Python language, with a focus on scientific